catalpa-cl/GoBo/README.md

 ## How to run the code

 1. Download the dataset ([link](https://www.ltl.uni-due.de/content/6-software/gobo_v1-0.zip)) and the baseline model ([link](https://www.ltl.uni-due.de/content/6-software/gobo_baselinemodel.hdf5)).
-2. Put the *words*-folder of the dataset into the folder *GoBo/Personalization/data/datasets/retrain/*.
+2. Place the *words*-folder of the dataset into the folder *GoBo/Personalization/data/datasets/retrain/*.
-3. Put the baseline model into the folder *GoBo/Personalization/checkpoints/*.
+3. Place the baseline model into the folder *GoBo/Personalization/checkpoints/*.
-4. Install the required python libraries.
+4. Install the required python libraries!
 A list of all required libraries is provided in form of a *requirements.txt* ([link](https://github.com/ltl-ude/GoBo/blob/main/requirements.txt)).
 5. Run the code.

 ## References